mmatschiner/tutorials/ml_phylogeny_inference/README.md

 			CHARSET rag1_codon3 = rag1_filtered.nex: 3-1368\3;
 		END;

-	The asterisk on the line for 16S specifies that all sites of that alignment should be used in partition "16S".
+	The asterisk on the line for 16S specifies that all sites of that alignment should be included in partition "16S".

 * Run IQ-TREE with all partitions jointly, specifying the file `partitions.txt` again as before: